Dorothy Macardle: Founding member of Fianna Fáil

 In 1926, Éamon de Valera resigned as President of Sinn Féin and walked out of the party following a vote against his motion that members of the party should end their policy of abstentionism against Dáil Éireann.
-De Valera and his supporters, including Macardle, formed the new political party Fianna Fáil in May 1926, with Macardle immediately elected to the party's National Executive|Ard Chomhairle, one of six female members out of twelve on the original party National Executive the others being Hanna Sheehy-Skeffington, Kathleen Clarke, Countess Constance Markievicz and Linda Kearns.
+De Valera and his supporters, including Macardle, formed the new political party Fianna Fáil in May 1926, with Macardle immediately elected to the party's National Executive, one of six female members out of twelve on the original party National Executive the others being Hanna Sheehy-Skeffington, Kathleen Clarke, Constance Markievicz and Linda Kearns.
 Macardle was made the party's director of publicity.
 However, she resigned from Fianna Fáil in 1927 when the new party endorsed taking their seats in Dáil Eireann.
 Nevertheless, her views remained relatively pro-Fianna Fáil and pro-de Valera.

 Writer and broadcaster

 Macardle recounted her civil war experiences in Earthbound: Nine Stories of Ireland (1924).
 She continued as a playwright for the next two decades.
 In her dramatic writing, she used the pseudonym Margaret Callan.
 In many of her plays a domineering female character was always present.
 This has been thought to be symbolic of her own relationship with her own mother.
 Her parents marriage had broken up as her mother returned to England and her father raised the children with servants in Cambrickville and they were sent away for school.
 This female character holds back the growth and development of the younger female character in Dorothy's plays and writings.

 By 1931, Macardle had taken up work as a writer for the Irish Press, which was owned by de Valera and leaned heavily toward supporting Fianna Fáil and Irish republicanism in general.
 In addition to being a theatre and literary critic for the paper, Macardle also occasionally wrote pieces of investigative journalism such as reports on Dublin's slums.
 In the mid-1930s Macarcdle also became a broadcaster for the newly created national radio station Radio Éireann.